Ayush1316/AYUSHCAPTICO/README.md

-# test
+# AyushCaptico
-AYUSHCAPTICO - MEAN Stack Project
+AyushCaptico - MEAN Stack Project
 Welcome to AYUSHCAPTICO!
 This project is a web application developed using the MEAN (MongoDB, Express.js, Angular, Node.js) stack.
 It aims to provide users with an intuitive platform for course management.
 Below you'll find a brief overview of the project's features, technologies used, installation instructions, and usage guidelines.

 Features